R3MODAS/chai-backend/README.md

 Whenever we will use Database there will be 2 problem

 - When we will try to talk to db always wrap the db logic inside try/catch, promises.
-- Db is always in some other continent so use async/await or then,catch
+- Db is always in some other continent so use async/await or then,catch while connecting to the db

 ## Connection with Database
 Two approach can be used to write code